-See HISTORICAL QUIZ below the Newsletter for the answer.
+See HISTORICAL QUIZ below the Newsletter for the answer written by Web Coon.

 After glancing through Carl Sardaro’s From the Chairman letter and looking for familiar names on the list of the original members, officers, and Board of Directors on the last page and in the reports from the Town Board and School Board, I discovered a reminder of just one of the many social activities held and continue to be held in the Milan area.

 Notice: The Jackson Corners Vigilante Society held their annual dinner Saturday, November 2, 1968.
 No horse thefts were reported.

 HISTORICAL QUIZ The sketch on page one shows all that remains of the Shookville Church.
 It was built in 1834 by Jacob and Peter Shook.
 Clark and Donnelly were the first circuit ministers.
 Altered in 1859-1860 when the pulpit was moved from the south to the north end of the church, it originally had a steeple which was damaged by wind and taken down.
 The last service was held in 1910.
 Peter Shook, one of the founders is buried here and in the northeast corner, surrounded by an old iron fence, is the Coon family burial ground. by Webster Coon

 Shookville Church on Shookville Road remains a Milan landmark.
 For photos, Burton Coon’s history of the church, and additional details see Shookville Church on our local churches page.

 In Stone By Stone, I reminisced in the Foreword and later included Burton Coon’s paraphrasing of his father William Coon’s heart-wrenching diary entry: